yolanda-kurniarto/Sentiment-Analysis-Supercar-Fans-on-Twitter/README.md

   3.1 How do eWOM communications impact TV viewers in different Australian cities?
   3.2 How do eWOM communications impact online engagements on different race weekends?

-Data collection: The data was provided by the University of Sydney
+Data collection: The data was provided by the University of Sydney and were not published due to confidentiality.

 Data preprocessing: The tweets data is processed by tokenizing the tweets, removing stop words, standardising text into all lower cases, and using Wordnet Lemmatizer by NLTK.